ymuv1/QuantumOptics.jl/docs/source/spin.rst

         spinnumber::Rational{Int}
     end

-All expected operators are implemented, all of which require a single argument of the type SpinBasis :jl:func:`b::SpinBasis`.
+All expected operators are implemented, all of which require a single argument of the type SpinBasis :jl:type:`SpinBasis`.

 * :jl:func:`sigmax`
 * :jl:func:`sigmay`